Chumper/Datatable/README.md

 I developed this package because i was not happy with the only existing package at https://github.com/bllim/laravel4-datatables-package so i developed this package which in my opinion is superior.

+### Please note:

-> This package is for datatable 1.9!
-It is NOT compatible with 1.10 - I need to set up a new branch for that but atm i am very short on time
+This package is for datatable 1.9!
+It is NOT compatible with 1.10+!
+I am currently protoyping on a version 3.x which will only support datatable 1.10+

 ![Image](https://raw.githubusercontent.com/Chumper/Datatable/master/datatable.jpg)